AlexZeitler/http.js/README.md

 - Desktop browsers
     - Chrome 15 and above
     - Firefox 15 and above
-    - Internet Explorer 8 and above
+    - Internet Explorer 6 and above
     - Safari 5 and above
 - Mobile browsers
+    - Android Safari 4.0 and above
     - iPad Safari 5.1.1 and above
+    - iPad Chrome 21 and above
     - iPhone Safari 5.1.1 and above
+    - iPhone Chrome 21 and above

+*Note: As Internet Explorer 6 and 7 do not provide JSON functionality out of the box, you have to add a reference to [JSON3](https://raw.github.com/bestiejs/json3/gh-pages/lib/json3.min.js) before referencing http.js.*

 That's it :-)!